Browse all MATH courses on the Academic Catalog

 Historical development of geometry; includes tacit assumptions made by Euclid; the discovery of non-Euclidean geometries; geometry as a mathematical structure; and an axiomatic development of plane geometry.
 3 or 4 undergraduate hours.
 3 or 4 graduate hours.
 4 hours of credit requires approval of the instructor and department with completion of additional work of substance.
 Prerequisite: MATH 241; MATH 314 or MATH 347 or MATH 348, or equivalent; or consent of instructor.

 Selected topics from geometry, including the nine-point circle, theorems of Cera and Menelaus, regular figures, isometries in the plane, ordered and affine geometries, and the inversive plane.
 3 or 4 undergraduate hours.
 3 or 4 graduate hours.
 4 hours of credit requires approval of the instructor and department with completion of additional work of substance.
-Prerequisite: MATH 241; MATH 347 or 348, or equivalent; or consent of instructor.
+Prerequisite: MATH 241; MATH 314 or MATH 347, or equivalent; or consent of instructor.

 Introductory course emphasizing techniques of linear algebra with applications to engineering; topics include matrix operations, determinants, linear equations, vector spaces, linear transformations, eigenvalues, and eigenvectors, inner products and norms, orthogonality, equilibrium, and linear dynamical systems.
 3 or 4 undergraduate hours.
 3 or 4 graduate hours.
 Credit is not given for both MATH 415 and any of MATH 125, MATH 225, ASRM 406, or MATH 416.
 4 hours of credit requires approval of the instructor and department with completion of additional work of substance.
 Prerequisite: MATH 241 or consent of instructor.

 Rigorous proof-oriented course in linear algebra.
 Topics include determinants, vector spaces over fields, linear transformations, inner product spaces, eigenvectors and eigenvalues, Hermitian matrices, Jordan Normal Form.
 3 or 4 undergraduate hours.
 3 or 4 graduate hours.
 Credit is not given for both MATH 416 and either ASRM 406 or MATH 415.
 4 hours of credit requires approval of the instructor and department with completion of additional work of substance.
-Prerequisite: MATH 241 or consent of instructor; MATH 347 is recommended.
+Prerequisite: MATH 241; MATH 314 or MATH 347; or consent of instructor.

 A rigorous treatment of basic real analysis via metric spaces recommended for those who intend to pursue programs heavily dependent upon graduate level Mathematics.
 Metric space topics include continuity, compactness, completeness, connectedness and uniform convergence.
 Analysis topics include the theory of differentiation, Riemann-Darboux integration, sequences and series of functions, and interchange of limiting operations.
 As part of the honors sequence, this course will be rigorous and abstract.
 3 undergraduate hours.
 No graduate credit.
 Credit is not given for both Math 424 and either Math 444 or Math 447.
 Approved for honors grading.
 Prerequisite: An honors section of MATH 347 or an honors section of MATH 416, and consent of the department.